-Quality Counts California is a collaboration between First 5 California and the California Department of Education, Early Education and Support Division, and is implemented at the county or regional level through locally tailored and operated QRISs.
+Quality Counts California is a collaboration between First 5 California and the California Department of Education, Early Learning and Care Division, and is implemented at the county or regional level through locally operated QRISs.
 Using a common set of early learning and care program standards and general guidance developed collaboratively through a state and local partnership, each QRIS assesses and rates voluntary participating programs in its own geographic area.

 What are the quality ratings?

 The ratings are based on how well the programs meet the five-tiered set of program standards, which cover three core areas: